 The wildland fire season in Snohomish County usually begins in early July and ends with the rains of fall.
 However, fires have occurred here in every month of the year, influenced by drought, limited snow pack, and local weather conditions.
 Although lightning strikes often are associated with wildland fires, humans are the biggest cause, responsible for about one in every four.
 Each year, human-caused fires on average damage more than 4,000 acres of state-protected lands in Washington.

-The county had seen only two wildland fires of more than 100 acres during the prior four decades.
+The county had seen only two wildland fires of more than 100 acres near populated areas during the prior four decades.
 There were many close calls, however.
 The greatest potential danger zones for people remain in the places where trees, shrubs and homes are mixed together.
 These areas are called the wildland urban interface.
-In Snohomish County, they are home to an estimated 128,000 people with property valued at more than $9.7 billion.
+In Snohomish County, they are home to an estimated 130,000 people with property valued at more than $9.7 billion.